LATEST: Covid-19 figures for Laois and neighbouring counties

 Coronavirus cases in Laois

+There were no additional deaths from Covid-19 in the past 24 hours.

-Up to date figures from the Health Protection, Surveillance Centre show that eight more people with Covid-19 have died in Ireland after contracting the virus.
-There have now been a total 1,703 deaths in Ireland.
+Up to date figures from the Health Protection, Surveillance Centre show that the total remains at 1,706 deaths in Ireland recorded since February 29.

-A further eight cases of Covid-19 were confirmed as of midnight, Tuesday, June 9 bringing the total number official cases of Covid-19 infections in Ireland to 25,238 cases since February 29.
+A further 18 cases of Covid-19 were confirmed as of midnight, June 14 bringing the total number of official cases of Covid-19 infections in Ireland to 25,321 cases since February 29.

+More people are wearing face coverings as is now recommended.
+Read more here.

 Leave your comment